jasjeev013/ML_Learning/README.md

 6. Model Training - Using Different Models, FInding Best Model
 7. Hyper Paramter Tuning Using GridSearchCV
 8. Creating Frontend from Flask for recieving data & predicting purpose
+9. Deployed Application using the ElasticBeanStalk & Code pipeline built with Github(via OAuth)